-If you can open Outlook then we can disable it from there.
+If you can open Outlook, then we can disable it from there.

-Outlook 2003: Go to Tools > Options > Advance > Add-in Manager
+- Outlook 2003: Go to Tools > Options > Advanced > Add-in Manager

-Outlook 2007: Tools > Trust center > Add-ins
+- Outlook 2007: Tools > Trust Center > Add-ins

-Outlook 2010: File > Options > Add-ins.
+- Outlook 2010/2013/2016/2019: File > Options > Add-ins.
 There you’ll find COM Add-ins select that option and uncheck all non-Microsoft related add-ins you would also select the Exchange add-ins and disable it from there as well.
 Then close Outlook.

-Note: This option is for advance users.
+The next method is disabling it from Registry.
+This option is for advanced users.
 Change the value incorrectly can cause potential damage to Cothe mputer beto very cautious.

 Go to Start and type in Regedit.
 Then let’s make a backup of the Registry.

 Click “Computer” then Go to File > Export > type the File name as Registry back and click on Save.
 Then go to:

 Under Addins key, you’ll find the list of add-ins.
 To remove the simply highlight the one Right Click on it and Delete.